 - Your throat, skin, nose, and eyes will feel drier.
 When the humidity levels go extremely low, your home indoors will have an arid condition, which could make you feel more dehydrated.

 - The dry and uncomfortable conditions may worsen health conditions.
-The moisturized air flowing into your home interior may deteriorate the conditions of your loved ones suffering from allergies, influenza, and colds.
+The moisturized air flowing into your home interior may deteriorate the health of your loved ones suffering from allergies, influenza, and colds.

-- You may feel colder than normal as the dry room’s air will extract moisture from your skin.
-The more the air is removed from your skin, the colder you will feel and the drier your skin.
+- Your furnace is used to heat your home in winter.
+The furnace heats the wintertime air, making it even drier.
+The more the home furnace runs, the indoor air will become drier.
+With that said, you may feel colder than usual as the dry room’s air will extract moisture from your skin.
+The more the air is removed from your skin, the colder you feel and the drier your skin.

 - The extreme levels of moisture in your home may lead to the rotting of furniture.
 You know as I do that excessive moisture causes the decay and deterioration of wood materials.